 You’re in South America and there’s bound to be a few bumps in the road.
 Things in Colombia don’t always go as planned and you’ll need to leave room for changes in your itinerary.
 Not to mention, Colombians are generally more laid-back than those of us from Western countries.

 Your bus might be late, your boat might be cancelled and more often than not, your flight will be delayed by a few hours.
 Sometimes you’ll show up at your hostel to find out that they have no record of you even booking.
 Maybe you said you’re a vegetarian but your meal arrived with a big slab of beef on it.

-The best you can do is go with the flow and have patience when travelling through Colombia.
+The best you can do is go with the flow and have patience during your trip to Colombia.
 This is especially important when travelling around the Caribbean coast where everything is tranquillo (relaxed, calm).
 Not many things are rushed in Colombia.
 Enjoy it!